rspamd/rspamd/doc/integration.md

 ## Using rspamd with postfix MTA

 For using rspamd in postfix it is required to use milter.
 I'd recommend to use special milter that support rspamd checks - rmilter.
-Rmilter can be obtained from bitbucket as well: <http://bitbucket.org/vstakhov/rmilter>.
+Rmilter can be obtained from github as well: <http://github.com/vstakhov/rmilter>.

 ### Configuring rmilter to work with rspamd